As of 8th April, the City of London has introduced a new Ultra-Low Emission Zone in an attempt to reduce pollution in the capital.

 What is the Ultra-Low Emission Zone and why has it been introduced?

-As the name suggests, the ULEZ is a zone of central London where cars will need to adhere to a far stricter emissions standards to avoid paying a charge.
+As the name suggests, the ULEZ is a zone of central London where cars will need to adhere to a far stricter emissions standard to avoid paying a charge.
 Currently, this area encompasses only the very centre of London, but there are plans for this limit to be expanded to include everywhere inside of the North and South Circular from 2021.
 The aim of introducing the new zone is to reduce the number of high-polluting vehicles in the city’s centre and improve air quality.
 This is after several studies found the poor air quality of the capital posed a major health risk.

 The charge applies 24 hours a day, seven days a week.